alimness/sabbath-school-resources/src/en/aij/2026-01-pr-tg/01/07-mission-story.md

 ---

+{"style": {"text": {"size": "sm"}}}
-This story is adapted from “Standing Up for Jesus” by Charlotte Ishkanian, _Adventist Mission Children’s Magazine_, copyright © 2012 General Conference of Seventh-day Adventists®.
-Used and adapted by permission.
+_This story is adapted from “Standing Up for Jesus” by Charlotte Ishkanian, _Adventist Mission Children’s Magazine_, copyright © 2012 General Conference of Seventh-day Adventists®.
+Used and adapted by permission._